-The number of people exposed to a change in noise levels (considered to cause a potential significant adverse effect) compared to the 2018 situation was then evaluated for the remaining seven preferential runway use scenarios.
+The number of people exposed to a change in noise levels (considered to cause a potential significant adverse effect) compared to the 2018 situation was then evaluated.
 Those which indicated the lowest total number of people exposed to significant adverse effect changes in L{night} and L{den} noise levels compared to the 2018 situation were then selected to proceed forward in the analysis.